 If you’re looking to become a Licensed Registered Nurse and progress in a variety of medical settings as caregiver, advocate, educator, communicator and manager–this is the best degree for you.
 Available online or in class.

-The objective of the Nursing (ASN) program at the College is to help graduates prepare to become Licensed Registered Nurses.
+The objective of the Nursing (ASN) program at Care Hope College is to help graduates prepare to become Licensed Registered Nurses, with in-class and online options.
 The program is designed to prepare students to work in a variety of medical settings as Registered Nurses.
 The program combines theory and clinical components in addressing the concepts of professional nursing roles: caregiver, advocate, educator, communicator and manager.

 The purpose of the Nursing (ASN) program is to participate as an active partner in meeting the healthcare needs of the community by educating and preparing entry-level professional nurses to practice in a variety of settings.
 The faculty is committed to the professional development of the student, the support of the institution within the community and the enhancement of the nursing profession.
 Graduates of the bridge track are eligible to write the National Council Licensing Examination (NCLEX-RN) for licensure as a Registered Nurse.

 Upon completion of the Nursing (ASN) program graduates will: